 Classrooms: 25 classrooms are equipped with a computer, projector and interactive SmartBoard.

-Learning Lab: 10 iMacs along with a large amount of project room.
+Learning Lab: 10 iMacs along with a green screen and plenty of project development space.

 K-5th-grade classrooms: Each classroom has a set of iPads.
 They also have access to Google ChromeBooks through the library.